Second Battle of the Piave River: Aftermath

 After the Austro-Hungarian retreat Diaz was pressed by the allies, particularly by General Ferdinand Foch, to press on and try an assault to break the Austro-Hungarian defences and gain a decisive victory over the Empire.
 However, the Italian General recognized that the same tactic, that proved so effective on defence, prevented an immediate offence, as the Italian formations at that time were too scattered and mixed up to be effectively coordinated in a decisive assault.
 Moreover, once the Italian Army crossed the river, they would have to face the same logistic problems as the Austrians.
 For these reasons, in the subsequent days, only limited actions were fought to gain better start positions for the decisive assault.

 On the other side, the Battle of the Piave River was the last great military offensive of Austria-Hungary.
 A clear failure, the operation struck a major blow to the army's morale and cohesion and had political repercussions throughout war-weary Austria-Hungary.
-The battle signaled the beginning of the end of the imperial-royal army as an effective fighting force and the foretold the internal political collapse of the multi-ethnic Austro-Hungarian Empire, which was finished off at the Battle of Vittorio Veneto four months later.
+The battle signaled the beginning of the end of the imperial-royal army as an effective fighting force and foretold the internal political collapse of the multi-ethnic Austro-Hungarian Empire, which was finished off at the Battle of Vittorio Veneto four months later.
 The army offered stiff resistance for four days from 24 to 28 October during the Allied offensive but collapsed as word reached the troops of the Empire's disintegration at which point there was little point to continue resisting.

 The battle also dealt a severe blow to the German Empire strategy, who considered a separate peace with Italy (and exploiting Italian resources in the affluent Po Valley) as a viable way to concentrate efforts in the western front to finally overcome the Allied forces.
-Erich Ludendorff wrote:This unsuccessful attack was extremely painful.
+Ludendorff wrote:This unsuccessful attack was extremely painful.
 I could no longer hope that relief on the Western Front might be secured in Italy itself.

+Conrad was dismissed from military service entirely on 15 July, as a result of the battle.